Article

 The Universal Genetic Code: One Choice, Frozen Forever

-The implication is unavoidable.
-All life on Earth descends from a single common ancestor, the LUCA we already discussed, and the code that LUCA used was passed on faithfully to every descendant lineage for four billion years.
+The implication of this universal code is entirely unavoidable.
+All life on Earth descends from a single common ancestor, the LUCA we already discussed, and the code that LUCA used was passed on faithfully to every descendant lineage for 4 billion years.
 There was no opportunity for the code to be reinvented in different lineages, because any change to the code would corrupt the readout of every gene in the genome simultaneously.
 Once the code was set, it had to stay set.

 To produce by chance a code that is itself optimized for error tolerance, before any selection has had the opportunity to act on it, is another improbability that compounds the others.
 The chance hypothesis must therefore account not only for the existence of life, not only for the specific genetic information of LUCA, but for the existence of a genetic code that was on the first day a near-optimal code given the constraints of biochemistry.
 That is a great deal to ask of chance.